docQodly/docs/docs/studio/pageLoaders/events.md

 ### Toast Notifications

 When the `Provide Feedback` checkbox is enabled, it introduces a **hidden internal feedback element** into the web page, known as a **toast** notification.
-This element automatically showcases messages generated by the application code in response to events, using [dedicated webForm functions](../../language/WebFormClass.md) or by specifying them for `On Success` or `On Failure` in the WebForm editor interface, for the case of standard actions.
+This element automatically showcases messages generated by the application code in response to events, using [dedicated Page functions](../../language/WebFormClass.md) or by specifying them for `On Success` or `On Failure` in the Page Editor interface, for the case of standard actions.

 :::info
 If this feature is not enabled, feedback sent from the backend will not be displayed within the user interface.